 As difficult it is for you to give them the autonomy in the time crunch; it’s equally important and rewarding for them to do it themselves; the feeling that their adult trusts them with that work on hand is ecstatic for them.
 For our home it’s a balance, sometimes my son gets to do what he wants with a time limit attached to it.
 If the time is up and the job isn’t done yet; I have to do it for him.
 Other times when there is no time at all; it’s a teary walk away from home.

-In honesty so are the kids.
-They are confused because they don’t understand why is that mom and dad can’t trust them with something related to them.
+When we don’t let them do things related to their self-care, they are confused because they don’t understand why is that mom and dad can’t trust them with something related to them.
 And I am going to the toddler advocate here; I really think adults trust their kids or any kid in general, only 20-30% of what they are capable of.
 Be it dressing themselves, helping with chores, feeding themselves, clean up, choosing their toys, food, bath times, at the park, playing “nicely” with other kids.
 Parents just don’t trust their kids with anything; I really think we need to work on this big time.

 So now that you know the three primary changes your two yr old is going through.
 Every-time you get frustrated with their behavior; try to remind yourself your child is not trying to test you purposefully, he/she is struggling desperately and this is their way to let go of all that frustration; unlike you, they can’t keep calm and think straight when they are frustrated.